michain/dotcoin/README.md

 # dotcoin
 A simple and integrity blockchain implementation in Golang

-<br>Important!!!
+Important!!!
 Now we are not yet completed all code.
 <br>Important!!!
 Now we are not yet completed all code.
 <br>Important!!!
 Now we are not yet completed all code.